ManhPhamGitHub/fhn_gis_assessment/README.md

 Local setup:

-1. Provide `DATABASE_URL` env var pointing to a MySQL instance.
+1. Provide env var pointing to a MySQL instance.
 2. Install deps and build:

 ```